rust-lang/book/second-edition/nostarch/chapter15.md

 resource every time we finish using an instance of a smart pointer.
 If we forget, the system our code is running on might get overloaded and crash.
 In Rust, we can specify that some code should be run when a value goes out of scope, and the compiler will insert this code automatically.
-That means we don't need to remember to put this code everywhere we're done with an instance of these types, but we still won't leak resources!
+That means we don’t need to remember to put this code everywhere we’re done with an instance of these types, but we still won’t leak resources!

 The way we specify code should be run when a value goes out of scope is by implementing the `Drop` trait.
 The `Drop` trait requires us to implement one method named `drop` that takes a mutable reference to `self`.

-Listing 15-8 shows a `CustomSmartPointer` struct that doesn't actually do anything, but we're printing out `CustomSmartPointer created.` right after we create an instance of the struct and `Dropping CustomSmartPointer!` when the instance goes out of scope so that we can see when each piece of code gets run.
+Listing 15-8 shows a `CustomSmartPointer` struct that doesn’t actually do anything, but we’re printing out `CustomSmartPointer created.` right after we create an instance of the struct and `Dropping CustomSmartPointer!` when the instance goes out of scope so that we can see when each piece of code gets run.
-Instead of a `println!` statement, you'd fill in `drop` with whatever cleanup code your smart pointer needs to run:
+Instead of a `println!` statement, you’d fill in `drop` with whatever cleanup code your smart pointer needs to run:

 Filename: src/main.rs